How does Service A know that Service B is actually Service B?

 trustDomain: production.example.com

-Now services in staging can verify identities from production and vice versa.
+Now services in staging can verify identities from production and the other way round.

 Attestation Methods